ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 ## Networking on Command Line

 Networking is a huge concept.
 There are textbooks written on the topic, and therefore, I have no chance of covering everything you need to know relating to networking.
 That said, this section will get into the most common Bash networking utilities that you can use to diagnose network issues on your computer.
-If you are completely new to network concepts, that is completely fine.
-I recommend that you take 12 minutes to watch [this video](https://www.youtube.com/watch?v=PBWhzz_Gn10) which will give you a refresher course on how the internet works.
-It certainly will not make you a networking expert, but will get you familiar enough to understand what these commands in Bash aim to assist us with.
+If you are completely new to network concepts, that is completely fine as I will be explaining the basics of the internet in the next section.

 ### Your home network and the internet